 Cold smoking, which allows wood-smoke to cool before it comes in contact with meat and fish, is a common technique with cured fish, but also works for turkeys.
 The technique can be tricky for novices, who are advised to do their research – and even practice – before attempting it on Thanksgiving.

 Chelsea Moran, a personal chef who served as Neff’s sous chef and has helped design menus at Taste the Olive and Farmin’ Brands, said she often roasts a whole turkey but is breaking with tradition this year.

 “It’s a holiday but sometimes the festivities kind of come to a crashing halt after eating a whole turkey,” Moran said.
 “It’s a great meal, but it’s a very heavy meal.
 So this year we’re breaking with tradition, but just a little.
 All the flavors will be there.
 We’re doing oysters with a cranberry mignonette, roasted potatoes, and turkey tenderloin.”

 Tenderloin is the inside section of the turkey breast.
 It cooks quickly and evenly compared to the full breast or whole bird.
 Moran said she will be wrapping hers in prosciutto and hot smoking.
 Hot smoking, which cooks and flavors at the same time, is a common technique in barbecue cooking.
 Moran said although there are nigh-endless subtleties to smoking – the subject of nigh-endless debates in the cooking world – most home cooks should be able to manage it.

 Lastly, there is the classic recipe.

-Brothers G. William and Christopher Copeland, private chefs who have cooked at and managed several Wilmington restaurants, gave us their version of traditional Thanksgiving turkey.
+Brothers G. William and Christopher Copeland, chefs who have cooked at and managed several Wilmington restaurants, gave us their version of traditional Thanksgiving turkey.